 You’ll need to review and sign the lease.
 Read this carefully.
 Leases tell you if you can have pets, sublet the apartment, have roommates, and your maintenance responsibilities.

 The deposit is usually equal to the monthly rent.
-You may pay the deposit and first month’s rent at the same time or pay just the deposit to secure the apartment.
+You may pay the deposit and first month’s rent simultaneously or pay just the deposit to secure the apartment.

 3. Insurance and Utilities